rexrainbow/phaser3-rex-notes/docs/docs/firebase-leaderboard.md

         // userName: undefined
     });
     ```
-    - `root` : Path of this leaderBoard.
+    - `root` : Collection name of this leaderboard.
     - `timeFilters` : Time filter of day/week/month/year.
         - `false` : Don't use any time filter.
         - `true` : Enable all time filters.